vahidAK/PatMat/README.md

 conda activate patmat
 env_path=$(conda info | grep -i 'active env location' | cut -d'/' -f2- | awk '{print "/"$0"/bin"}')
 ln -s $PWD/{patmat,Strand-seq}/* $env_path
-# Now we need to open R and install required R packages as follow:
+# Now we need to open R and install the required R packages as follows:
 R
 install.packages("pak")
 pak::pkg_install(c("argparse", "BSgenome.Hsapiens.UCSC.hg38", "vincent-hanlon/InvertypeR", "sys", "R.utils", "DSS", "tibble"))
 ```
 The above commands will clone/download the repository and install all the dependencies in the patmat environment.
 You need to first activate the environment to be able to run the tools  ```conda activate patmat```.

-The `pak` installations require that you have valid GitHub credentials on your system, or no GitHub credentials.
+The `pak` installations require that you have valid GitHub credentials on your system or no GitHub credentials.

 # Full Tutorial
 Note that for the [parent-of-origin phasing paper](https://doi.org/10.1016/j.xgen.2022.100233) that first presented this method, we used the dependencies and code from PatMat v1.1.1 (this repo).
 However, the most recent version is preferred.
-Moreover, currently the workflow is available for the human reference genome GRCh38/hg38 because iDMR coordinates are based on hg38 and Strand-seq analysis also configured based on hg38.
+Currently, the workflow is available for the human reference genome GRCh38/hg38 because iDMR coordinates are based on hg38 and Strand-seq analysis is also configured based on hg38.

 ## 1- Nanopore Data Analysis
 ### 1-1 Basecalling, mapping, and methylation calling from nanopore data using Guppy